 It is, as with many business cases, a race to the bottom.

 There is a new business model being tried right now by one company that will install a washing machine in your home and charge you by the washload.
 The idea is that you are paying for the service instead of the machine, and you get to do it without leaving your home to find the nearest laundromat.
-This is a good idea, but it strikes me as very utilitarian.
-Also, because you pay by the washload, in my house there would be a tendency to overstuff the machines with the possibility of wearing down the machines early.
+This is a good idea, but it strikes me as very utilitarian and uninspiring.
+And because you pay by the washload, user behaviour suggests there would be a tendency to overstuff the machines with the possibility of wearing down the machines early.

 What if you could lease your appliances?
 And what if the lease contract included a service contract, so if it broke down during its lease all you had to do was call a number and someone would come and fix it without handing you a bill.
 Let’s say the lease was for 7 years, and at the end of the lease, the company came and took away your appliances and if you wanted and liked your supplier, supplied you with new ones.
 If you’d had a bad experience, you would look elsewhere — which would also send the manufacturer a significant signal.